microsoft/pxt/docs/extensions/getting-started/simple-extension.md

 [run] cd cmds; node ../node_modules/typescript/bin/tsc
 ```

-## Step 6: Add the package and try it out!
+## Step 6: Add the extension and try it out!

 After the target editor launches from the local server, go to the bottom of the Toolbox in the editor and click on **ADD PACKAGE** (it could be called **EXTENSIONS** or something similar depending on the target).
-You should see the **tropic** package card with its icon as a gallery selection.
-Click on it and it will install your package.
+You should see the **tropic** extension card with its icon as a gallery selection.
+Click on it and it will install your extension.

 The **tropic** category appears in the toolbox list with the color and icon we set as attributes for the namespace.
 If you click on the category, you will see the **pick** and **peel** functions with a selectable parameter for the ``TropicalFruit`` type.